Advanced-computer-lab-2024/Uncle-Ali-Tours/README.md

 # Uncle-Ali-Tours

-#Motivation
+## Motivation

-The Trip Advising Website was developed as a part of the Advanced Computing Laboratory (ACL) course (Code: CSEN701) at the German University in Cairo.
+The **Trip Advising Website** was developed as part of the **Advanced Computing Laboratory (ACL)** course (Code: CSEN701) at the German University in Cairo.
 This project was inspired by the growing need for efficient and personalized trip planning tools in today's fast-paced world.

 Travelers often face challenges in finding trustworthy information, comparing options, and making decisions that fit their preferences and budget.
 Our project addresses this gap by providing a user-friendly platform that offers recommendations, reviews, and detailed information to simplify the trip planning process.